myFavShrimp/arc/README.md

 ### File Object

-The File object represents a file on a remote system and provides access to file content, metadata, and operations.
+The File object represents a file on a target system and provides access to file content, metadata, and operations.

 #### Properties